Davis-Technical-College/CanvasAssistantBlazorWASM/Contribution.md

 The Canvas GraphQL endpoint does work, but I was not able to fetch data from this app.
 There's a high likelyhood I made some simple mistakes so I've included the logic I used in the code comments.
 Be warned that GraphQL will return a 200 response code if the error is GraphQL related (rather than HTTP related.)

-If you'd like to explore GraphQL I recommend using a client such as Banana Cake Pop or (my favorite) Insomnium.
+If you'd like to explore GraphQL I recommend using a client such as Banana Cake Pop or Insomnium (my favorite).
 You should be able to view the GraphQL schema (extremely helpful!) once authenticated.

 ## The design philosophy